amanv4/VXFileManager/README.md

 Translators
 ----
-Want to help translate Amaze to your language?
+Want to help translate VX File Manager to your language?

 See [Localazy translation](https://localazy.com/p/vx-file-manager/).